Beginning Flutter Debugging

 1. Understand Debugging

 Prerequisites include a Flutter installation with VS Code or Android Studio and knowledge of setting up a Flutter project.
-The current course and materials is up to date with the latest version of Flutter (3.3) and Dart (2.18).

 During the process of developing apps, you could encounter errors.
 Other times, your app might not work as expected and this can be really fraustrating.
 Debugging is the process of finding these problems otherwise known as “bugs” and fixing them.
 Flutter provides us with different tools and resources to help detect these pesky bugs and monitor our apps.